-A PtypMultipleInteger32 property that specifies the months for which free/busy data of type tentative is present in the free/busy message.
+A PtypMultipleInteger32 property that specifies the months for which free/busy data of type Tentative is present in the free/busy message.
 The number of PtypInteger32 values in this property MUST be between 0 (zero) and the number of months covered by the publishing range, which is the period between PidTagFreeBusyPublishStart and PidTagFreeBusyPublishEnd.

 Each value in this PtypMultipleInteger32 property, interpreted as a signed PtypInteger32, has a month and year encoded in it.
-This is calculated by using the expression "year $\times 16$ + month" where year and month are based on the Gregorian calendar.
+This is calculated by using the expression "year $\times$ 16 + month" where year and month are based on the Gregorian calendar.
 The values are sorted in ascending order and are encoded in little-endian format.

 If an event is spread across multiple months, or multiple years, there MUST be one value for each of the months that fall in the publishing range.
-If there are no tentative events in the publishing range, this property and PidTagScheduleInfoFreeBusyTentative MUST NOT be set or MUST be deleted if they already exist.
-Otherwise, this property MUST be set.
+If there are no Tentative events in the publishing range, this property and PidTagScheduleInfoFreeBusyTentative are not set or, if they already exist, are deleted.